VarunPius/ReferenceCheatsheets/systems/Docker/DockerCompose.md

 we will store persist mysql data from container filesystem `/var/lib/mysql`.
 So, whenever mysql container is restarted or stopped, the data won’t be erased.

 ## `networks`
 This section defines networks.
 Suppose you start 2 different services, with 2 different network names, then these services can't talk to each other.
+Since version 2, Docker has deprecated `links` and networks has been used.
 An example would be:
 ```
 services:
   web: